 The Enterprise CarShare program provides students, faculty and staff with easy access to vehicles parked in the Moseley Center parking lot.
 Elon's program includes 4 fuel-efficient vehicles available for online reservations 24/7 at low rates for hourly, daily and overnight usage.

 Elon members only need to be 18+ to join Enterprise CarShare.

 After joining the program, members simply reserve online, let themselves in with their membership card and drive.
 Rental rates include gas, insurance and 200 miles per day.

 Students . . .
 Join now and receive $35 in driving credits, and your application fee will be waived.
 Annual membership is just $35/year.

 Faculty and Staff . . .
 The Enterprise CarShare program is great for short trips and can be more economical than driving a personal vehicle for reimbursement.
 Faculty and staff can join the program for a $25 application fee and can use the program for business and personal use.
 Faculty and staff using the program for business use must be on the University's approved driver list.
-Contact Valerie Cheek with questions about this list.
+Click here for the online application for the University's driver list.
 Those who want to use the Enterprise CarShare program for business use should contact Elaine Durr to have their department established in the system.

 Consider a trip to the Raleigh Durham airport, which is roughly 100 miles round trip.
 Reimbursed at the University’s mileage rate that is $55.50.
 Renting an Enterprise CarShare vehicle for three hours is about $28.
 You can feel good about saving your department money and helping the environment.
 Elon’s Enterprise CarShare vehicles get great gas mileage.